SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/sorting.md

 1. improves the efficiency of several tasks, and,
 2. makes several other non-trivial tasks, well, trivial.

-### Example 1: Finding the highest item in a collection
+### Example 1: Finding the k-highest item in a collection

-For an unsorted collection, you have to go through each item of the collection in order to get the highest value.
+For an unsorted collection, you have to go through each item of the collection in order to get the first highest value, then again for second highest, etc.

 For a sorted collection, the highest value will either be the first value or the last value.
+The $k$-highest is at the $k^{th}$ position.
 Thus, it reduces to a single-operation task.

 ### Example 2: Finding the number of unique items in a collection